Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 # Advanced Formula Tricks

 If anything isn’t clear, you can usually figure it out with some `grep` and the `Library/Formula` directory.
-Please amend this wiki page if you think it will help!
+Please amend this document if you think it will help!

 ## Unstable versions (`HEAD`, `devel`)